 The Vine of Obstacles Zen requires commitment to ongoing awakening and the capacity to carry out daily practice alone.
 It also requires regular meetings with Dosho via Zoom and email.
-Our primary avenues for cultivating verification are daily zazen (integrating earnest-vivid sitting and koan introspection), study, and engagement in the world.
+Our primary avenues for cultivating verification are daily zazen (integrating earnest-vivid sitting and koan introspection), study, and engagement in the Vine forums and the world.

 - Practitioners will learn to embody the Buddha way, developing fluency in actualizing awakening in daily life.